vippsas/vipps-developers/README.md

 [Postman](https://www.getpostman.com/) is a common tool for working with REST APIs.
 We offer [Postman Collections](https://www.getpostman.com/collection) for some APIs.

-With Postman you can make calls to all the API endpoints and see the full `request` and `response` for each call, including headers.

 Postman can import Swagger files directly, so collections is not a requirement.

+With Postman you can make calls to all the API endpoints and see the full request and response for each call, including headers.

+When contacting us about API issues, we are usually able to help faster if you send us the complete request and response.

 See the [Postman documentation](https://www.getpostman.com/docs/) for more information about using Postman.